swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

   /// slices, extracted spans do not generally share their indices with the
   /// span from which they are extracted.
   ///
-  /// This function may not always validate `bounds`; this is an unsafe operation.
+  /// This function does not validate `bounds`; this is an unsafe operation.
   ///
   /// - Parameter bounds: A valid range of positions.
 Every position in
   ///     this range must be within the bounds of this `RawSpan`.